1880 Southern Luzon earthquakes: July 20 evening quake

-From the port city of Cavite, large numbers of inhabitants have abandoned their houses to go to the neighboring village of San Roque in view of the security offered by houses of light construction.
+From the port city of Cavite, large numbers of inhabitants abandoned their houses to go to the neighboring village of San Roque in view of the security offered by houses of light construction.
 The panic is great, and terror is painted in all faces.
-Those who could not leave this place contented themselves by living in lower houses, fearing a repetition of the earthquake.
-In Cañacao, the public buildings have sustained more or less damage, and in some places boiling water was poured forth from crevices in the earth opened by the shocks.
+Those who could not leave contented themselves by living in lower houses, fearing a repetition of the earthquake.
+In Cañacao, the public buildings sustained more or less damage, and in some places boiling water was poured forth from crevices in the earth opened by the shocks.
 In a place called Sapa, in the village of Pandacan in Manila, several crevices were opened, some of two palms wide, from which a kind of clay was thrown out; the day before these crevices were somewhat reduced in width.

-According to the opinion of persons from the Observatory in Manila run by the Jesuits, the center of the great geological commotion of the last few days was described as covering Manila and Laguna especially.
+According to the opinion of persons from the Manila Observatory run by the Jesuits, the center of the great geological commotion of the last few days was described as covering Manila and Laguna especially.
 In the rest of the provinces the effect was believed to be of smaller consideration.

 The greatest portion of the private establishments, both inside and outside the walls of Manila were closed and the sight was a mournful one to contemplate; very few pedestrians were to be seen, and the carriage traffic was considerably reduced.
 Many local families passed the night of the 20th in the fields and public grounds, some of them being exposed to the rain which fell at daylight.

 A pastoral letter was published by the Archbishop of Manila of that time, Fray Pedro Payo, infusing consolation and devotion into the people asking them to practice penitence in order to decrease the anger of God.
 According to this pastoral, a mass was to be celebrated in the camp of Bagumbayan on the 22nd, to which the army and navy, public officers, would have to be present by order of the Governor General.